YannDubs/website_old/_glossary/concepts.md

 You would probably say :apple: right ?
 Maybe with a lower probability you would say :tangerine: .
 But have you thought of saying :watermelon: ?
 I doubt it.
 I never told you that the sequence was constrained in the type of fruit, but naturally we make assumptions that the data "behaves well". <span class='intuitionText'> The point here is that without any knowledge/assumptions on the data, all future data are equally probable. </span>

 The theorem builds on this, and states that every algorithm has the same performance when averaged over all data distributions.
-So for example a deep learning classifier have in average the same performance as a random one.
+So the average performance of a deep learning classifier is the same as random classifiers.

 :mag: <span class='note'> Side Notes </span> :
 * You will often hear the name of this theorem when someone asks a question starting with "what is the **best** [...] ?".
 * In the real world, things tend to "behave well".
 They are for example often (locally) continuous.
 In such settings some algorithms are definitely better than others.
 * Since the theorem publication in 1996, other methods have kept the lunch metaphor.
-For example: [kitchen sink](https://en.wikipedia.org/wiki/Kitchen_sink_regression){:.mdLink} algorithms,[random kitchen sink](){:.mdLink}, [fastfood](https://arxiv.org/pdf/1408.3060.pdf){:.mdLink}, [à la carte](https://pdfs.semanticscholar.org/7e66/9999c097479c35e3f31aabdd2888f74b2e3e.pdf){:.mdLink}, and that's one of the reason why I decided to stick with fruit examples in this blog :wink:.
+For example: [kitchen sink](https://en.wikipedia.org/wiki/Kitchen_sink_regression){:.mdLink} algorithms, [random kitchen sink](https://people.eecs.berkeley.edu/~brecht/papers/08.rah.rec.nips.pdf){:.mdLink}, [fastfood](https://arxiv.org/pdf/1408.3060.pdf){:.mdLink}, [à la carte](https://pdfs.semanticscholar.org/7e66/9999c097479c35e3f31aabdd2888f74b2e3e.pdf){:.mdLink}, and that's one of the reason why I decided to stick with fruit examples in this blog :wink:.
 * The theorem has been extend to optimization and search algorithms.

 :information_source: <span class='resources'> Resources </span> : D. Wolpert's [proof](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.390.9412&rep=rep1&type=pdf){:.mdLink}.